 - Judo: Japanese martial art based on unbalances and throws

-If these sports inspire you as much as they inspire me, then keep reading to find exactly what they are about, where you can see them in Japan and also some cool facts about each one.
+If these sports inspire you as much as they inspire me, then keep reading to find out exactly what they are about, where you can see them in Japan, and also some cool facts about each one.

 What is Sumo?

 Sumo (相撲) is a sort of full-contact wrestling.
-The sumo’s goal is pretty simple: the wrestler has to force his opponent out of the ring or to make him touch the ring with any part of the body other than his feet’s soles.
+The sumo’s goal is pretty simple: the wrestler has to force his opponent out of the ring or make him touch the ring with any part of the body other than his feet’s soles.

 The bouts are usually incredibly fast and last for a few seconds, but they can also take several minutes.